Melphalan (Alkeran ®)

 Risk of infection

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Some anti-sickness drugs can cause constipation.
-Let your doctor or nurse know if this is a problem.
+Some anti-sickness drugs can make you constipated.
+Tell your doctor or nurse if this is a problem.

 Less common side effects of melphalan

 Back to top

-Changes to the lungs
+Effects on the lungs